GildedSound/Quadify/README.md

 ## Patch Summary

 Alterations have been made to clock in order to make AirPlay work in a more integrated way.
-Its behavior has been changed from threaded background operation to mode.
+Clock behavior has been changed from threaded background operation to mode.
 The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

 The following files have seen updates (in order of logic and importance).
 Inline comments to new blocks begin with 'GS':